marcopuccio/marcopuccio/README.md

 I'm Marco Puccio.

-I'm currently working as a Software Engineer at Devs & Ops and as Associate Professor at UAI.
+I'm currently working as a Software Engineer at Selehann and as Associate Professor at UAI.

-You can check my webstite at [marcopuccio.me](https://marcopuccio.me) or my [LinkedIn Profile](https://www.linkedin.com/in/marcopuccio/).
+You can check my webstite at [marcopucc.io](https://marcopucc.io) or my [LinkedIn Profile](https://www.linkedin.com/in/marcopuccio/).